Selling Foreign Property: The Ultimate Guide for US Expats

 There are two actions that require a taxpayer to calculate capital gains and the corresponding capital gains tax.
 The first is selling an inherited property you received as a beneficiary of a deceased person’s estate.
 The second is selling a gifted home.

-For inherited foreign property, the basis value is generally “stepped-up” to the fair market value (FMV) of the property at the time of the decedent’s death.
-This means that the property’s basis is adjusted to its FMV.
-In turn, this effectively erases any potential capital gains that may have accrued during the decedent’s ownership.
-As a result, if the property is sold shortly after inheriting it, the taxable gain may be minimal or even zero.
-This is because it is calculated based on the stepped-up basis.
+For inherited foreign property, you generally “step up” the basis value to the fair market value (FMV) of the property at the time of the decedent’s death.
+This means you adjust the property’s basis to its FMV.

 Mathematically speaking, we can estimate the capital gain on an inherited foreign property by calculating the following: